Alex-Neo-Projects/bagels/Readme.md

 - Interact with your contracts via the UI
 - Instantly see contract changes via the UI

-**The goal of bagel is to make going from idea ➡️ prototype with smart contracts just as fast, convenient, and fun as making a website**
+**The goal of bagel is to make writing and playing with smart contracts feel like a videogame**

 #### Installation setup:
 ```